-- Continue to partner with kidscommons to promote the Wetlands/Landfill educational experience, as well as touring The Recycling Center to give teachers the opportunity to satisfy as many of the Indiana Teaching Standards as possible with one fieldtrip. - Promote our educational opportunities through our Education Resources Guide that meet IDEM/AISWMD Education Standards Messaging. - Continue to provide educational and reuse resources to educators of all types in the county. - Give tours, in-classroom presentations, and assist teachers with environmental curriculum. - Inform the majority of new teachers about our programs. - Provide children's activities at local community events.
+- Continue to partner with kidscommons to promote the Wetlands/Landfill educational experience, as well as touring The Recycling Center to give teachers the opportunity to satisfy as many of the Indiana Teaching Standards as possible with one fieldtrip. - Promote our educational opportunities through our Education Resource Guide that meets IDEM/ AISWMD Education Standards. - Continue to provide educational and reuse resources to educators of all types in the county. - Give tours, in-classroom presentations, and assist teachers with environmental curriculum. - Provide adult education through special presentations, community Involvement, radio, newspaper articles and social media.